 How could we fulfill the kids' request and keep it logistically practical to tour with a T. rex ?

 Last year, working with a wonderful paleo sculptor, Thomas Clinch, he expertly created Vela the full sized velociraptor for the museum.
 It was such a successful project, we started kicking around ideas for a second project.
 Thomas has a quite a process as a sculptor.
 After his research, he sculpts the bones in foam, then using a 3d pen scans the pieces to digital.
 He then 3d prints each piece, sands, and airbrushes.
 His genius comes in as he figures out the skeleton support system and how the pieces assemble in sections for for assembly, and come apart for travel storage.

 I asked Thomas "Have you ever wanted to do a T Rex, and what about a baby, a 2 year old?"
-Yes, was his immediate reply and so began a 7 month project to create this stunning replica and new addition to Traveling Dinos.
+Yes, was his immediate reply and so began an 10 month project to create this stunning replica and new addition to Traveling Dinos.

-A 2 year old T rex is surprisingly, not that small, at 12 feet long and 6 feet high.
+A Young T. rex is not surprisingly that small, at 12 feet long and 6 feet high.
 Wow!